Myoclonic astatic epilepsy: Diet

-Rescue Therapy

-Children with MAE who have long or groups of seizures need emergency treatment with rescue therapy.
-Emergency medical treatment starts with the IV and gives medications directly into the blood, that effect speedily.
-The ideal seizure rescue medication will be one that is outside the hospital one that can be given quickly, easily, safely, and without medical training.
-Parents of children with MAE should learn about seizure emergencies and options for home rescue medication.

 Prognosis

 Epilepsy with myoclonic-astatic seizures has a variable course and outcome.
 Spontaneous remission with normal development has been observed in a few untreated cases.
 Complete seizure control can be achieved in about half of the cases with antiepileptic drug treatment (Doose and Baier 1987b; Dulac et al. 1990).
 In the remainder of cases, the level of intelligence deteriorates and the children become severely intellectually disabled.
 Other neurologic abnormalities such as ataxia, poor motor function, dysarthria, and poor language development may emerge (Doose 1992b).
 However, this proportion may not be representative because in this series the data were collected in an institution for children with severe epilepsy.

 The outcome is unfavorable if generalized tonic-clonic, tonic, or clonic seizures appear at the onset or occur frequently during the course.
 Generalized tonic-clonic seizures usually occur during the daytime in this disorder, at least in the early stages.
 Nocturnal generalized tonic-clonic seizures, which may develop later, are another unfavorable sign.
 If tonic seizures appear, prognosis is poor.

 Status epilepticus with myoclonic, astatic, myoclonic-astatic, or absence seizures is another ominous sign, especially when prolonged or appearing early.

 Failure to suppress the EEG abnormalities (4- to 7-Hz rhythms and spike-wave discharges) during therapy and absence of occipital alpha-rhythm with therapy also suggest a poor prognosis (Doose 1992a).